objcio/articles/2014-08-02-behavior-driven-development.md

 #### Data downloader

 In this example we will build a simple data downloader.
-We will specifically focus on one single behavior of our data downloader: making a request and cancelling download.
+We will specifically focus on one single behavior of our data downloader: making a request and canceling download.
 Let's start with defining our interface:

 	@interface CalendarDataDownloader : NSObject